saviusz/timetable-app/README.md

 ## Download
 This app is avilable for android and web.
 IOS support is possible, but I'm currently reluctant to enable it, because, well, need of side-loading.
-Feel free to comment in discussion #1
+Feel free to comment in [discussion](https://github.com/saviusz/timetable-app/discussions/1)

 To download head to [Releases](https://github.com/saviusz/timetable-app/releases/latest)